hijaz/thumper/README.md

 Local, zero dependencies, no account, no telemetry.
 Read the source before you trust it.

-## UI

-Thumper shows findings in a **sidebar tree view** (shield icon in the activity bar), grouped by severity click any finding to open the file.
-A **status bar item** shows a live summary: green when clean, amber/yellow for warnings, red for high-severity hits.
-Click it to re-scan.

 ## What it watches

 **Known-malicious packages, via OSV.dev.** Resolved versions from your lockfiles